Type-Here/Ikev2-Client-Configurator/README.md

 It needs a lot of work to make it prettier and with more features but excluding this limitations it basically does its job.

 ##### Note to Users and Readers:
-Please let me know of any bugs or problems of any kind.
+Even though I do not work as a computer engineer and I have not much time to spend in this project, please let me know of any bugs or problems of any kind.
-I'm not actually a developer so I have not much time to spend in this project.
-Feel free of fork and develop.
+Feel free to fork and develop.
-For Experts: I just repeat: I'm NOT actually a developer so please be kind if any blunders or so.
+For the experts: Please, be kind if any blunders.
 Thanks.